Services

 SLgS can draft only simple wills for California residents.
 It provides no assistance regarding estate planning or probate matters, including inter vivos trusts and other estate planning documents.

-SLgS offers only limited assistance regarding real property matters.
 SLgS offers no assistance or advice regarding tax, workers’ compensation, or medical or legal malpractice.

 The services offered by SLgS are available only to individual students.
 SLgS does not assist partnerships, corporations, associations, or organizations.
 SLgS also does not assist students with their business affairs.